 Dutch Type is enjoyed for its attractive combination of historic research, storytelling, type analysis and wealth of images.
 Some information is well-known to specialists, but quite a bit was new when the book came out.
-The books has ardent fans, many of whom could not afford to buy one of the expensive second-hand copies of the original.
-Updating the book would have meant replacing more than half of it — which would have been self-destructive.
+The book has ardent fans, many of whom could not afford to buy one of the expensive second-hand copies of the original.
+Updating Dutch Type would have implied replacing more than half of it — which would have been self-destructive.
 Therefore we made available the original book, at the original price!

 The Dutch Type revival was supported by around 700 backers, who received their copies via the global (but Netherlands-based) fulfilment agency we hired.
 However, the campaign’s success allowed Druk Editions to print a serious run, and introduce the book in the international distribution networks.

-If you’re in an isolated place, there’s the bigger retailers you know; but our Amsterdam distributor Idea Books can supply most big and small book shops.
-As Druk editions is Berlin-based, the book’s price is fixed for Germany and Austria; so if you’re based there, we recommend buying directly in any of the bookshops we have stocked, and will mention here.
+If you’re in an isolated place, there’s the bigger retailers you know; but our Amsterdam distributor Idea Books can supply most big and small book shops, world-wide.
+And dozens of bookshops, from Portland to Athens to Tokyo, have already stocked it!

-Find a bookshop in your country here (list focuses on the country you’re in, or the nearest country where Idea Books has recruited a Dutch Type stockist).
+Find a bookshop in your country here (this list focuses on the country you’re in, or the nearest country where Idea Books has recruited a Dutch Type stockist).

 …would you like to be in this list?
 Mail us!